DylanTYX/sc4015-sca/README.md

 ## Notes

-- The script currently slices to the first 100 traces (`NUM_TRACES = 100`).
+- The default trace count is 100 and is configurable via `--num-traces`.
+- The script validates `--num-traces` and raises an error when it is not greater than 0.
 - Correlation uses absolute Pearson values to score key hypotheses.
 - The plot is generated only for byte 0 scores (`scores_byte0`).

-## Possible Improvements

-- Add command-line arguments for:
-	- number of traces
-	- input file path
-	- optional output save path for figures
-- Save recovered key and scores to a results file.
+- Recovered key and score metadata are saved to `cpa_results.json` by default.
-- Add a `requirements.txt` for one-command setup.